MicroFocus/ColorYourData/generators/node/examples/Widget_Group/README.md

 <pre>node basicGenerator.js config_group.json</pre>

+For instructions to adapt the config file to your own environment, have a look at the [README](https://github.com/MicroFocus/ColorYourData/tree/master/generators/node/examples) one level above

-You will seee the widget group displaying the dynamic list of services under "Dashboards" in BVD when you select the dashboard "With_Widget_Group".
+You will see the widget group displaying the dynamic list of services under "Dashboards" in BVD when you select the dashboard "With_Widget_Group".